ispras/web-scraper-chrome-extension/docs/Selectors/Table selector.md

 -   header row selector - [CSS selector][css-selector] for table header row.
 -   data rows selector - [CSS selector][css-selector] for table data rows.
 -   This is vertical table - table is being vertical (with vertical header and rows)
--   Extract missing columns -
+-   Extract missing columns - missing columns will be added to the extracted data
 -   multiple - multiple records are being extracted.
 Usually should be checked for Table selector because you are extracting multiple rows.
 -   delay - delay the extraction